acrylic on canvas 48 x 60 x 2 inches SOLD

-That being said, in the meantime we can focus on the things that bring solace, like the teapot holding the healing tisane or medicinal drink; a pink moon bringing optimism for the future; white lanterns and a candelabra lighting the darkness; refractions that make rainbows...
+Furhter, we can always focus on the things that bring solace, like the teapot holding the healing tisane or medicinal drink; a pink moon bringing optimism for the future; white lanterns and a candelabra lighting the darkness; refractions that make rainbows...
 Finally, we can call on the magic of humor and blunt reckoning—here represented by the black and white diamond jester pattern.

 acrylic on canvas